omkarsarde/Adversarial-Attack-on-Deep-Learning-Models/README.md

  # Approach
  The Approach is in two parts.
-First a white box attack is launched on a vgg16 model trained on imagenet to generate
+First a white box attack is launched on a CNN (vgg16) model trained on imagenet to generate adversarial samples.
+ <br> Generated Advesarial samples are used to stage black box attacks on another CNN (resnet50) model.
+ <br> Through using adversarial transformations State of the Art (SoTA) models completely mis-classify the input.
+ <br> Even without adversarial transformations SoTA models classify the input with meagre probabilities